 The most commonly used Maine bills of sale include a general bill of sale, a bill of sale for a motor vehicle, a bill of sale for a boat, and a bill of sale for a gun.

-Yes, a Maine bill of sale is required to register a passenger vehicle purchased in a private sale or from a dealership.
-According to the Bureau of Motor Vehicles, you should visit the tax office in your town to pay your excise tax.
-You'll need your signed bill of sale, the title (if the vehicle is a model year of 1995 or newer), proof of insurance, the white and yellow copies of your registration application and excise tax receipt, and be ready to pay your fees.
+Yes.
+A Maine bill of sale is required to register a passenger vehicle purchased in a private sale or from a dealership.
+According to the Bureau of Motor Vehicles (BMV), you should visit the tax office in your town to pay your excise tax.
+You'll need your signed bill of sale, the title (if the vehicle is the model year of 1995 or newer), proof of insurance, the white and yellow copies of your registration application and excise tax receipt, and be ready to pay your fees.

-Yes, a Maine bill of sale is required to register a boat.
+Yes.
+A Maine bill of sale is required to register a boat.
 The registration process takes place through the town clerk or town tax collector's office.
-The registration process, as documented through Town of Gray, Maine's Tax Collector page, explains the process (which is the same in every town under state law).
-For first time registration of a boat you purchased from a private citizen, you'll need a bill of sale like described earlier on this page.
-You should be ready to pay sales tax on the boat as well as the registration fees.
+The registration process, as documented through the Town of Gray, Maine's Tax Collector page, explains the process (which is the same in every town under state law).
+For any first time registration of a boat you purchased from a private citizen, you'll need a bill of sale as described earlier on this page.
+You should be ready to pay the sales tax on the boat as well as the registration fees.
 If the boat was previously registered, you'll need to list the serial or Maine registration number as well.

 No. A bill of sale is not required to register a gun in Maine.
 Guns are not registered through the state.